koch-tobias/master-thesis/README.md

   ]
 }
 ```
-You can test the API using the following python script (src/deployment/api_request.py), which sends a Excel file to the API and returns the identified car parts:
+You can test the API using the following python script (src/deployment/api_request.py), which sends an Excel file to the API and returns the identified car parts:
 ```python
 import requests